-The Fostoria American Shaker, “W” Top (glass disc with a heavy nickle band) is a special find.
-This particular type of Shaker is not common.
+The Fostoria American Shaker, “W” Top (glass disc with a heavy nickel band) is a special find.
+This particular type of shaker is not common.
 I rarely see them online, or at estate auctions and antique stores.
 They are some of the oldest pieces you will ever find in the American pattern and were a pioneering piece in the Fostoria American debut catalog of 1915.

-These Shakers are large, and have a straight-sided shape.
+These shakers are large, and have a straight-sided shape.
 They have an approximate height between 3 – 3¼ inches (with the Top attached).
-The Top consists of two pieces – the band, and the glass disc.
-The glass inserts are delicate, and need to be handled with care.
+The Top consists of two pieces – the metal band (or ring), and a perforated glass disc.
+The glass inserts are removable, delicate, and need to be handled with care.
 The early produced glass discs should have 13 holes.
 Later variations will have 7 holes.

-If you are interested in purchasing similar Shakers, please click the following affiliate link for available Salt and Pepper Shakers on eBay.
+If you are interested in purchasing similar Shakers, please click the following sponsored link for available Salt and Pepper Shakers on eBay.